 Quote your Airpoints Membership number when making a prepaid taxi or transfer booking on their dedicated website.

-They have three categories:
+They have four categories:

 - Business Class: equivalent to UberBLACK